Bryconops magoi: Taxonomy

 Bryconops magoi, along with congener Bryconops collettei, was first described in a study in 2005.
 Said study also contained a redescription of Bryconops caudomaculatus, due to the species' generally enigmatic nature.
 Its full scientific name is Bryconops (Bryconops) magoi, as it is a part of the subgenus Bryconops (as opposed to the other subgenus in Bryconops, Creatochanes).
 It is considered a part of the Bryconops caudomaculatus species complex because of morphological similarities and a history of synonymy therein.

-B. magoi, as with the rest of Bryconops, was once considered a characin, or member of the family Characidae.
+Bryconops magoi, as with the rest of Bryconops, was once considered a characin, or member of the family Characidae.
 However, research in 2011 by Oliveira et al. moved the genera Bryconops, Piabucus, and Iguanodectes into the family Iguanodectidae, which is where B. magoi currently stands.
 (Within Iguanodectidae, Bryconops is its own monotypic clade, whereas Piabucus and Iguanodectes make up the subfamily Iguanodectinae).
 Bryconops is still listed as a member of Characidae by some sources, such as Animal Diversity Web.

 The specific epithet "magoi" pays homage to Francisco Mago-Leccia, who is referred to in the nominal study as the “pioneer of modern ichthyological studies in Venezuela”.
 There are no common names currently accepted for B. magoi, though "Mago's tetra" has been suggested as an extension of the species's namesake.

-Habitat and Ecology
+Habitat and ecology

 Bryconops magoi is found only in Venezuela, with a fairly restricted range.
 All paratypes were collected from the type locality: the Rio Moquete at Paso Bajito, which is located in the Francisco de Miranda Municipality, in the Venezuelan state of Anzoátegui.
 This is just north of the Orinoco river, the largest river in Venezuela.
 It demonstrates a preference for fast-moving water over sandy substrate, and is most often found swimming close to the surface, schooling with other species of fish.
 It is not often taken from the wild for the aquarium trade, and is not considered at risk of population depletion therein.
 It has not been evaluated by the IUCN.

 In demonstrating a preference for a blackwater habitat (many rivers in the Orinoco basin are blackwater), B. magoi also demonstrates that it does not have high-oxygen needs.
 Microbial activity is responsible for blackwater conditions, and microbes consume a large percentage of available dissolved oxygen in the process of decay (and said decay releases dark-colored tannins into the environment).
 Thus, fish with high-oxygen needs are not suited to blackwater environments, which are low-oxygen by way of the processes that characterize them.